AI email for healthcare professionals

 Is ForthWrite HIPAA compliant?+

-ForthWrite is not marketed as a HIPAA-compliant platform.
+ForthWrite is not marketed as a HIPAA-compliant platform and has not signed a Business Associate Agreement covering PHI processing.
 Before using ForthWrite for any email containing protected health information, review ForthWrite's privacy policy and consult with your organization's compliance officer.
 Do not use it for emails containing PHI until you have confirmed it meets your compliance requirements.
+ForthWrite is appropriate for the non-PHI email workload that makes up a significant portion of most healthcare professionals' inboxes.

 Can it help draft patient-facing emails?+